avajadi/portablecdm/README.md

 * https://www.bis.doc.gov/index.php/policy-guidance/encryption
 * https://support.google.com/googleplay/android-developer/answer/113770

-# Release notes 1.1
+## Release notes 1.1
 * Removed the RELIABILITY: % text from state details when no reliabilities are available
 * Added feature to search by IMO and MMSI number
+* Added feature to search by name in Favorite Vessels list
+* Added IMO to search results in Favorite Vessel list

-# Release notes 1.0.4
+### Release notes 1.0.4
 * Fixed a bug where reliabilities would not be fetched when using keycloak
 * Removed autocorrect for the search bar in state selection
 * Added confirmation when sending messages